triggermesh/docs/docs/targets/http.md

 {"path_suffix":"world/italy/cities", "query_string":"top=10&format=csv"}
 ```

-If body is a JSON structure, it will need to be _stringified_
+If body is a JSON structure, it will need to be stringified:

 ```json
 {"body": "{\"records\":[{\"value\":{\"this\":{\"is\": \"sparta\"}}}]}"}